Finding a Top Financial Advisor Firm in San Rafael, California

 The majority of Marin clients are not considered high-net-worth individuals, although some are.
-The fee-only firm also serves trusts, estates, corporations, non-profit organizations, as well as pension and profit-sharing plans.
+The fee-only firm also serves trusts, estates, corporations, and non-profit organizations, as well as pension and profit-sharing plans.
 Investment accounts are managed on a discretionary basis only.
 There is no published account minimum.

 Marin Wealth Advisors Background

 In 2013, Robert Hunter reformed his 18-year-old financial advisory practice as a limited liability company and named it Marin Wealth Advisors.
-He remains its majority owner, while Gerald Fegler and James Castro also owns stakes in the business.
+He remains its majority owner, while Gerald Fegler and James Castro also own stakes in the business.